1. Introduction

 - Legitimate interests: We process data to pursue legitimate interests such as fraud prevention, service improvement, and enhanced security, provided these interests do not override the user’s rights and freedoms.

-- Public interest: Data may be processed to cooperate with public authorities or for compliance with legal obligations in the public interest (e.g. tax investigations).
+- Public interest: Data may be processed to cooperate with public authorities or for compliance with legal obligations in the public interest (e.g., tax investigations or law enforcement requests).

 - Vital interests: In emergency situations, data may be processed to protect someone’s life or physical safety.